cs4241-20a/a3-persistence/README.md

 Project site: https://a3-joe-swetz.herokuapp.com/

+Note: You can login with your Github account, or make a new account by entering in a new username or password.
+You can also use the test account, username: Test,
+password: test

 This project continued with the application I created for A2: it is a stat calculator for First Person Shooter (FPS) games.
 The user enters the kills, assists and deaths for game they play, and the application enters them into a running table, along with the